Phajo Drugom Zhigpo: Activities in Bhutan

 While staying at Darkar Latse, Phajo met Achog and took her as his consort.
 A son was born and given the name Dampa.
 When Phajo went to Wang Sinmo, he met Sonam Paldron, a girl with the signs of a Dakini, at Chagzam Bridge.
 Since meeting her had been prophesied to Phajo in a vision, he took her also as his consort.
 The bridge came to be known as Lungten Zampa, or the ‘Bridge of the Prophecy’.
 Phajo gave her all the instructions and empowerments of the Drukpa tradition.
-Then they went to meditate at the cave Dodena, where Tago monastery stands today.
+Then they went to meditate at the cave Dodena, where Tango Monastery stands today.
 In a vision during the meditation, Hayagriva instructed Phajo to continue his line through children to spread the traditions of the Drukpa lineage.
 After nine months Sonam Paldron gave birth to a daughter.

 Leaving his consort and daughter at Dodena, Phajo went to meditate at all the places prophesied.
 One day, while he was at the Dechen Drak, the string of his rosary broke and the beads scattered in all directions.
 This was an omen that his teachings would spread all over the country in the future.